-Alternative 2 would consider a single trip limit for black sea bass harvested with pot and hook and line.
-To determine trip limits for black sea bass under Alternatives 2, it was necessary to account for the increased effort that occurred in 2009.
+To determine trip limits for black sea bass under Alternatives 2 and 3, it was necessary to account for the increased effort that occurred in 2009.
 As the black sea bass fishery closed on December 20, 2009, landings were estimated for January-June 2010.
 This was done by using trip information from the NMFS logbook during January-June 2008 and increasing the number of trips by 64% for the pot fishery, and by 20% for the remaining gear (predominantly hook and line) during that time period.
-It is noted that the quota was met sooner during the 2010 fishing year so projected dates when quota is met for the various trip limits could be an underestimate.

-Based on estimated data for the June 2009-May 2010 fishing year, a 500 lb gutted weight trip limit (Sub-Alternative 2a) would keep the fishery open through February 2010 and almost two months longer than the No Action Alternative 1 (Table 3).
-Trip limits of 750 to 1,250 lbs gutted weight would result in January closures (Sub-Alternatives 2b-2d), and Sub-Alternative 2e, which would reduce a 1,000 lb gutted weight trip limit to 500 lbs gutted weight when 75% of the quota is met would have a similar effect as Sub-Alternative 2a.
-The similarities among the alternatives is likely due to an average catch that is lower than the specified trip limits in Sub-Alternatives 2b-2e.
+Based on estimated data for the June 2009-May 2010 fishing year, a 500 lb gutted weight trip limit (Alternative 2a) would keep the fishery open through February 2010 and almost two months longer than the No Action Alternative 1.
+Trip limits of 750 to 1,250 lbs gutted weight would result in January closures (Alternatives 2b-2d), and Alternative 2e, which would reduce a 1,000 lb gutted weight trip limit to 500 lbs gutted weight when 75% of the quota is met would have a similar effect as Alternative 2a.
+The similarities among the alternatives is likely due to an average catch that is lower than the specified trip limits in Alternatives 2b-2e.
 Therefore, many trips are not constrained by the trip limit.

-Table 4-3.
+Table 3.
 Projected date of black sea bass commercial closure various trip limits.
 Shaded area represents date the 309,000 lb gutted weight quota was actually met.
 Values in parentheses represent expected landings at end of fishing year if quota not met.